ESiegman/Restful-Knights/README.md

-# KnightHacksFinal
+# Restful Knights

 ## Overview

- is a comprehensive sleep analysis and data collection platform.
+ Restful Knights is a comprehensive sleep analysis and data collection platform.
 It integrates hardware sensor data (Plux Biosignals EEG module, MAX30102 blood oxygen sensor) with machine learning models and a modern PyQt5 user interface.
 The project supports both real-time data acquisition and post-hoc analysis, leveraging custom GPU kernels and LLM-based reporting.
 Data acquisition is performed using an Arduino Nano ESP32.

 ## Features